dogweather/forkful/content/en/arduino/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?

-Creating a temporary file means making a file that's only needed for a short time or for the current session.
-Programmers do it to store intermediate data without cluttering up long-term storage or for data that only needs to exist while the program is running.

 ## How to:
 Arduino typically interacts with microcontrollers that don't have a traditional filesystem—so "files" aren't managed the same way they are on a PC.
 Instead, we use EEPROM (a small amount of memory that persists across resets) or an SD card with a shield.
 Here's a basic example of writing and reading temporary data to EEPROM:

 ```Arduino